Skip to main content

 Image used with permission by copyright holder

 You read that right.
-When you pull your sweaters out of the drawer or storage bin, there are likely to be little balls of fabric stuck on it.
+When you pull your sweaters out of the drawer or storage bin, there are likely to be little balls of fabric stuck on them.
 This makes it look old and worn and is incredibly annoying.
 This “pilling” results from extensive wear, and you’ll find it in the places that it rubs against itself, like under the arms or rubbing against other fabrics when stuffed in a drawer.

 Resist the urge to pull these off because doing so will damage the fabric.
 Instead, invest in a fabric shaver.
 These are very economical and can be found at any fabric store.
 If you have steady hands, a razor will work in a pinch, but I would try to practice on a sweater you don’t mind losing until you get the hang of it.